 Sloane had seen enough.
 She forced her way inside, just as Cade slipped in behind her.

-“Your neighbors are scared of you,” he said, popping another cookie into his mouth.
+“Your neighbors are afraid of you,” he said, popping another cookie into his mouth.

 “Mrs. Sanofsky is scared of the doorbell.”